This simple Papercraft Christmas tree paper craft doubles as a fun Geometry lesson for kids!

 The lines are easy to cut for the first fold, but the more cuts you make, the less stable the paper becomes.
 I helped her hold the two layers together for the final cuts.
 This is great fine motor practice for older kids!

 The final product is really neat!
 Besides transforming from a flat sheet of paper into a tree, it bounces up and down nicely like a spring.
 That was Emma’s favorite part!

-I learned how to make this neat 3D paper Christmas tree from the mom of a girl in Lily’s kindergarten class.
+I first learned how to make this neat 3D paper Christmas tree from the mom of a girl in Lily’s kindergarten class.
 I had never seen anything like it!
-My friend makes them just by guessing the distances, but I found that hard to do the first few times, at leas, so I deconstructed it into a printable for you to try!
+My friend makes them just by guessing the distances, but I found that hard to do the first few times, at least, so I deconstructed it into a printable for you to try!

 We printed ours on green paper to give it a tree-like appearance.
 You fold along the dotted lines, printed side out.
 Unfold the paper between each fold – this will help give the finished product a tree-like shape, so be sure to make the folds even if you opt for an X-ACTO knife for the actual cutting (not recommended for kids).